 - 3 cloves minced garlic

 - 1 tablespoon chipotle sauce and 1 finely chopped chipotle

 - 1 can (14.5 oz – 411 g) diced tomatoes

 - 2 cups water or fish stock

 - salt and pepper

-- Heat 1 tablespoon oil in a large skillet over medium heat, add the chopped onion and cook for 5-8 minutes until translucent.
+- Heat 1 tablespoon oil in a large skillet over medium heat, add the chopped onion, and cook for 5-8 minutes until translucent.
 Add the minced garlic and cook, stirring for 1 minute.
 Add the tomato paste and cook for 2 minutes.
-Add cubed tomatoes with their juice, chipotle and water.
-Stir and wait until begins to boil.
+Add cubed tomatoes with their juice, chipotle, and water.
+Stir and wait until it begins to boil.

 - Serve hot with rice.

-For the jalapeño rice, I keep it very simple, mixing the rice with the cooked corn and La Morena sliced jalapeños and carrots.
+For the jalapeño rice, I keep it very simple, mixing the rice with the cooked corn and sliced pickled jalapeños and carrots (canned).
 I used some to decorate the dish too.
-This rice is inspired by a salad that another of my Mexican friends usually made with poblano rajas (strips of roasted poblano pepper).
+This rice is inspired by a salad that another of my Mexican friends usually makes with poblano rajas (strips of roasted poblano pepper).
 This version is perfect for when there is less time, but you do not want to sacrifice authentic flavor.

 This shop was compensated by Collective Bias, Inc. and its advertiser La Morena in 2017.